LBEM-CH/focustools/README.md

 If `focus.mrcz` or the [MRCZ library](https://github.com/em-MRCZ/python-mrcz) are useful in your work, please cite:
 * McLeod, R.A., Diogo Righetto, R., Stewart, A., Stahlberg, H., 2018. _MRCZ – A file format for cryo-TEM data with fast compression_.
 J. Struct.
 Biol.
 201, 252–257. https://doi.org/10.1016/j.jsb.2017.11.012

+References for specific methods implemented in __FOCUS TOOLS__ that are published elsewhere can be obtained by calling the scripts with the `--help` option or from the source code directly.

 ## Reporting bugs & Troubleshooting